Aiswarya-prasad/aiswarya-prasad.github.io/_engagement/uncbd.md

 ---

-Advocated for inclusive policymaking, prioritizing the involvement of young scientists in discussions concerning genetic engineering as an iGEM delegate.
+At the UN CBD I participated in several discussions and forums advocating for inclusive policymaking and the importance prioritizing the involvement of young scientists in discussions concerning genetic engineering as an iGEM delegate.

-An article summarizing our experience as the iGEM delegation at important international forums: https://blog.igem.org/blog/2020/9/23/uncharted-waters-the-experience-of-igem-delegates-with-scientific-diplomacy
+We contributed to an article about our experiences as a delegation of young scientists at significant international forums, which can be found [here](https://blog.igem.org/blog/2020/9/23/uncharted-waters-the-experience-of-igem-delegates-with-scientific-diplomacy).